Probing imbalanced Weyl nodes in two-dimensional anisotropic Weyl semimetal via optical conductivity: Introduction

 \section{\textbf {Introduction}}

-In recent times, two-dimensional ($2$D) electronic systems described by a semi-Dirac (SD) type band structure have received much attention owing to their peculiar electronic properties \cite{Banerjee_pickett2009,kush2016,PhysRevX.14.041057,IpshitaKush}.
-The band structure of SD material is described by massless Dirac-like linear dispersion along one direction and massive parabolic dispersion along its orthogonal direction \cite{Dietl2008,pardo_pickett2009,Montambaux2009,Banerjee_pickett2009,delpace}.
+In recent times, two-dimensional ($2$D) electronic systems described by a semi-Dirac (SD) type band structure have received much attention owing to their peculiar electronic properties \cite{Dietl2008,Banerjee_pickett2009,kush2016,PhysRevX.14.041057,IpshitaKush}.
+The band structure of SD material is described by massless Dirac-like linear dispersion along one direction and massive parabolic dispersion along its orthogonal direction \cite{pardo_pickett2009,Montambaux2009,Banerjee_pickett2009,delpace}.
 The material was first proposed theoretically in 2008 in a deformed honeycomb lattice \cite{Dietl2008} and has recently been realized experimentally \cite{PhysRevX.14.041057}.
-As noted in Ref.\cite{delpace}, the lattice deformation induced weak asymmetry among the three nearest hoping parameters in a honeycomb lattice can yield an anisotropy in the band structure.
-In fact, an interesting situation can emerge when one among the three nearest-neighbor hoping parameters becomes double to another hoping parameter i.e., $t_1=2t_2$, for which two valleys merge at $\Gamma$ point in the Brillouin zone and give rise to a SD type band with low-energy effective Hamiltonian $H=ak_x^2\sigma_x+v_Fk_y\sigma_y$, where $\sigma$'s are Pauli matrices in orbital space and $v_F$ is the Fermi velocity along the linear direction, $a$ is inverse mass term, and $k=\{k_x,k_y\}$ are usual $2$D momentum operators.
-Also, in presence of longitudinal strain this material mimics three-dimensional ($3$D) Weyl semimetal by splitting up band-touching at $\Gamma$ point into Weyl type nodes \cite{IpshitaKush}.
+As noted in Ref.~[\onlinecite{delpace}], the lattice deformation induced weak asymmetry among the three nearest hoping parameters in a honeycomb lattice can cause an anisotropy in the band structure.
+In fact, an interesting situation can emerge when one among the three nearest-neighbor hoping parameters become double to another hopping parameter, i.e., $t_1=2t_2$, for which two valleys merge at the $\Gamma$ point in the Brillouin zone and give rise to a SD type band with low-energy effective Hamiltonian $H=ak_x^2\sigma_x+v_Fk_y\sigma_y$, where $\sigma$'s are Pauli matrices in orbital space and $v_F$ is the Fermi velocity along the linear direction, $a$ is the inverse mass term, and ${\bf k}=\{k_x,k_y\}$ are usual $2$D momentum operators.
+Also, in the presence of longitudinal strain, this material mimics three-dimensional ($3$D) Weyl semimetal by splitting up the band-touching at $\Gamma$ point into two Weyl type nodes \cite{IpshitaKush}.